 Alison L. Tomasco

-Alison L. Tomasco is Of Counsel at Cerasia Law LLC.
-Going back to 2010, Alison has been recognized by clients and peers as a Super Lawyers “Rising Star” in the employment law field, which is an honor bestowed on less than 2.5% of lawyers.
-Alison is an important part of the Firm’s team-based approach to providing quality client service and obtaining results.
+Alison L. Tomasco is a Member of Cerasia Law LLC.
+She is an important part of the Firm’s team-based approach to providing quality client service and obtaining results.

 Alison also regularly counsels clients on a variety of matters, including employee discipline and termination, internal investigations, employment and separation agreements, and policy and handbook reviews.
 Clients consistently praise Alison for her practical advice and patience in navigating complex situations.